hartwigmedical/golden-datasets/scripts/README.md

 #### Usage

-The `launch_SV.txt` file can be filled with the paths and pasted to the shell to execute the scripts.
+The `launch_sv.txt` file can be filled with the paths and pasted to the shell to execute the scripts.

 **1) Ingestion**